adrobisch/brainslug/docs/motivation.md

 A developer using brainslug should be able to:

+* no external dependencies in the core parts (model and execution), except for logging
 * understand the execution model by reading the code
 * customize all aspects the library (including persistence and transaction management)
 * be so confident, the never want so buy commercial (sometimes called *enterprise*) support